samxshang/samxshang.github.io/_posts/2021-07-20-how-i-built-my-website.md

 Second, I found the free website theme on [Jekyll Themes](https://jekyllthemes.io/).

 Third, I downloaded the theme files, and uploaded the files to my repository.
 Then I published my site.
+Voila!
+I got a website up and running!